 Immediately call our office if your child experiences fever, immense pain, or chills.

-North Texas Family and Cosmetic Dentistry always considers your child’s comfort regardless of the type of treatment they are receiving.
+North Texas Family and Cosmetic Dentistry always consider your child’s comfort regardless of the type of treatment they are receiving.
 Our doctors will discuss your child’s unique situation with you to determine the best way to help them receive the treatment they need.